LMLK-seal/LLModel/README.md

 4. **Adjust Settings**: You can modify the max tokens and temperature using the controls at the bottom of the window.
 5. **Download Code**: If the AI generates Python code, you can download it using the "Download Code" button.
 6. **Clear Conversation**: Use the "Clear Conversation" button to start a new chat session.
+7. **Auto/Menual mode**: Use auto or menual mode to for tokens count.

 ## Note